-- EGI Platform model: refers to business models that may emerge by utilising any of the IT platforms that are described in the EGI Platform architecture. - EGI Platform architecture: describes how the individual platforms (see below) are embedded in the EGI ecosystem, and how they are technically integrated with the current EGI production infrastructure. - EGI Infrastructure Platform: comprises of IT Infrastructure and IT Services that are required by all Research Communities that are part of the EGI ecosystem in order to deliver community-specific services and infrastructure. - EGI Collaboration Platform: provides IT Infrastructure and Services that facilitate collaboration between Research Communities without being a core infrastructure service for Research Communities. - EGI Community Platforms (there may be more than one): consist of services that are specific to the respective community's needs and contribute to the Virtual Research Environment used by that research community.
+- EGI Platform model.
+The EGI Platform model refers to business models that may emerge by utilising any of the IT platforms that are described in the EGI Platform architecture. - EGI Platform architecture.
+Describes how the individual platforms (see below) are embedded in the EGI ecosystem, and how they are technically integrated with the current EGI production infrastructure. - EGI Infrastructure Platform.
+The EGI Infrastructure Platform comprises of IT Infrastructure and IT Services that are required by all Research Communities that are part of the EGI ecosystem in order to deliver community-specific services and infrastructure. - EGI Collaboration Platform.
+The EGI Collaboration Platform provides IT Infrastructure and Services that facilitate collaboration between Research Communities without being a core infrastructure service for Research Communities. - EGI Community Platform.
+EGI Community Platforms (there may be more than one) consist of services that are specific to the respective community's needs.